Video Editing 101: the Different Types of Video Editing

 Insert editing

-Insert video editing is a more sophisticated video editing process that implies adding new video clips into existing video footage.
+Insert video editing is a more sophisticated process that implies adding new video clips to existing video footage.

-This technique gives the editor more control when creating a new project, in comparison with assembling editing.
+This technique gives the editor more control when creating a new project than assembling editing.

 If you do it with insert editing, it creates clear beginning and endpoints, and you can preserve the original audio footage.

-The ending result is a more polished product that has a more powerful visual impact.
+The result is a more polished product with a more powerful visual impact.

 Initial assembly

 Initial video assembly is the first stage in a video editing process.
-It involves arranging the video clips from the order they have been filmed to the order they are displayed in the final cut (end product).
+It involves arranging the video clips from the order in which they have been filmed to the order in which they are displayed in the final cut (end product).

 Rough cut

-A rough cut is the second stage of a video editing process and usually a very complex one.
+A rough cut is the second stage of a video editing process and is usually very complex.

-It involves trimming video shots and adding titles, graphics, and video effects.
-The audio soundtrack is still there, but not yet polished.
-The colors of the video during this stage are also unmatched and require additional improvement.
+It involves trimming video shots and adding titles, graphics, and effects.
+The audio soundtrack is still there but not yet polished.
+The video’s colors during this stage are also unmatched and require additional improvement.

 Final cut

-The final cut is the third stage of a video editing process.
-The video clips and audio tracks are polished, and final adjustments and arrangements made.
+The final cut is the third stage of video editing.
+It involves polishing the video clips and audio tracks and making final adjustments and arrangements.

 The audio tracks and sound effects might still need improvements, and this is done during the mixing process by a professional sound editor.